Kosmorro/kosmorro/README.md

 Kosmorro being at an early-stage development, Windows is not supported officially for now.

+#### Docker

+Get the official Kosmorro Docker image by running `docker pull kosmorro/kosmorro`.

+Now that you have the image, you can run it with `docker run -it kosmorro`.
+Run Kosmorro by executing `kosmorro` in the container.

+You can also run the image with the command: `docker run kosmorro kosmorro [args]`.

 ### Development environment

 Before you run Kosmorro in your development environment, check you have installed these programs on your system: